feO2x/Light.Validation/README.md

 This example shows you that validators are composable.
 You can reuse validator when two or more DTOs use the same child DTOs.

 **We highly recommend that you keep the structure of your DTOs as simple and as flat as possible.
-Do not introduce unnecessary nesting and/or collections in your DTOs.** Light.Validation will create a `ValidationContext` instance for each child DTO and each collection, which increases GC pressure and performance of validation methods.
+Do not introduce unnecessary nesting and/or collections in your DTOs.** Light.Validation will create a `ValidationContext` instance for each child DTO and each collection, which might increase GC pressure.

 ### Validating Collections